imrushi/imrushi.github.io/content/posts/go-basics-and-a-dash-of-clean-code.md

 Go provides C-style `/* */` block comments and C++-style `//` line comments.

 1. **Single-line comments**: Single-line comments start with two slashes `//` and continue until the end of the line.
-They are used for adding brief explanations or clarifications to a specific line of code.
+They are used for adding brief explanations or clarity to a specific line of code.

 <!-- prettier-ignore-start -->
 {{< code language="go" title="Single-line comment" expand="Show" collapse="Hide" isCollapsed="false" >}}